IHE/HIE-Whitepaper/README.md

   - Healthcare Provider Directory profiles –
     enables a directory of individual and organizational entities along with electronic services provided by those entities.
-See [6 Common Provider Directory](#6-common-provider-directory).
+See [Section 6 Common Provider Directory](#6-common-provider-directory).

 For locating source of information about a particular patient, some approaches are: